Axiom Industries

 • The Residue cipher system — a proprietary notation framework that has not been cracked by any corporate intelligence effort to date

-• Deep trust relationships with unincorporated residential communities in Old Harbor and the Shelf, providing safe house access and community cover
+• Deep trust relationships with unincorporated residential communities in Old Harbor and the Gray Zone, providing safe house access and community cover

 • Decommissioned OUROBOROS ENERGY substation access through relationships with former utility workers

-• PALLADIAN CONSTRUCTION maintenance crawlspace maps covering significant portions of the Shelf and Laceworks
+• PALLADIAN CONSTRUCTION maintenance crawlspace maps covering significant portions of the Gray Zone and Laceworks

 relationships